Compositional equivalences based on Open pNets: Weak bisimulation

-For readability, we do not include the full details of the Implementation weak open transitions in Figure \ref{SimpleProtCounter:ImplWOA2}, but we show some examples below and the full list is included in Appendix \ref{Appendix:FullExample}.
-First, let us point out that the weak OT loops ($WI_1$,$WI_2$ and $W_\tau$) on state ${000}$ are also present in all other states, we did not repeat them.
-Then many WOTs are similar, and numbered accordingly as 3, 3a, 3b, 3c and 8, 8a, 8b, 8c respectively: they only differ by their respective source or target states; the "variant" WOTs appear in blue in Figure \ref{SimpleProtCounter:ImplWOA2}. \end{example}
+For readability, we only give names to the weak open transitions of \symb{SimpleProtocolImpl} in Figure \ref{SimpleProtCounter:ImplWOA2}; we detail some of these transitions below and the full list is included in Appendix \ref{Appendix:FullExample}.
+Let us point out that the weak OT loops ($WI_1$,$WI_2$ and $W_\tau$) on state ${000}$ are also present in all other states, we did not repeat them.
+Additionally, many WOTs are similar, and numbered accordingly as 3, 3a, 3b, 3c and 8, 8a, 8b, 8c respectively: they only differ by their respective source or target states; the "variant" WOTs appear in blue in Figure~\ref{SimpleProtCounter:ImplWOA2}. \end{example}

-Now let us give some details about the construction of the weak automaton of the implementation pNet, obtained by application of the weak rules as explained above.
+Now let us give some details about the construction of the weak automaton of the \symb{SimpleProtocolImpl} pNet, obtained by application of the weak rules as explained above.
 We concentrate on weak open transitions $WI_3$ and $WI_4$.
-Let us denote as $post_n$ the effect (substitution) of the strong open transitions $SI_n$ from Figure \ref{SimpleProtCounter:ImplOA}:
+Let us denote as $post_n$ the effect (as a substitution function) of the strong open transitions $SI_n$ from Figure \ref{SimpleProtCounter:ImplOA}:

 $post_3 = (\texttt{s\_msg}\gets \texttt{m}, \texttt{s\_ec}\gets 0)$

 $post_4 = (\texttt{m\_msg}\gets \texttt{s\_msg}, \texttt{m\_ec}\gets \texttt{s\_ec})$

 $post_5 = ()$